 Report all PA-taxable interest income received or credited during the year.
 Generally, Forms 1099-INT and similar statements from financial institutions show the interest amount.
 You do not have to submit these forms and statements.
 Include interest income from personal savings and checking accounts, insurance contracts, obligations of other states (not Pennsylvania), and investments.
-If your interest income is more than \$2,500, complete and submit PA Schedule A. See the instructions on Pages 29 and 30.
+If your total interest income (taxpayer, spouse and/or joint) is more than \$2,500, complete and submit PA Schedule A. See the instructions on Page 30.